HOW WE WORK TOGETHER

 What you get:

-• Top 10 findings prioritized by revenue impact
+- Top findings prioritized by revenue impact

-• 90-day implementation roadmap
+- 90-day implementation roadmap

-• 30 days of async email access for follow-up questions
+- 30 days of async email access for follow-up questions

-WEEKS 1-8 · THE WORK
+21 DAYS · THE WORK

 The Build

-Kickoff, weekly Loom updates, one revision round.
+Kickoff, weekly progress updates, one revision round.

 One revision round is included per build.
 Revision scope is content edits, copy tweaks, design adjustments within the existing structure — not new pages, not new components, not scope expansion.
 Additional revisions are $500 per round.